intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 problems were corrected, many providers significantly increased their capacity, and so on.

-In general, the Internet also seems inherently well suited for adapting to a new situation, at least within some bounds.
+In general, the Internet also seems well suited for adapting to new situations, at least within some bounds.
 The Internet is designed for any application and situation, rather than optimized for today's particular traffic.
 This makes it possible to use it for many applications, in many deployment situations, and make